 These leaks can cause the concrete foundational slabs to press against the floors of your home, possibly creating cracks and forming puddles.
-If the contents of the sewer line began puddling inside your home, not only would it smell terrible, but it can fill the home with dangerous gases.
+If the contents of the sewer line began puddling inside your home, not only would it smell terrible, but it can fill the home with dangerous fumes.
 Call immediately for emergency services from a plumber in Surprise, AZ if this is ever the case (and we really hope it never is).

 Water Heater Bursts

 We’re not trying to scare you, so we’ll tell you up front: